 Take too long to travel?
 You’re probably a slow poke.
 It took you 110 days?
 Meh, Fogg and Passepartous did it in 80.
 Anyone can do it in a 110 days!
 Take even longer?
 Say, half a year, or a year?
 Than your journey is probably a more personal one.
 The expectations have changed.
 Anyone who’s taking so long, is doing it to (re)discover him or herself, or take some time away from it all.
 Or maybe it’s because you’re having a whole different type of challenge.
 Maybe you’re going around the world a bike, or in some old beat up car.
 But in any other case the number 80 will come to mind.

 “Around The World In 80 Days is the quintessential travel book”

 When Jules Verne released his book in 1873, it became the quintessential travel book.
 Even now, more than a 140 years later, it continues to inspire us.
-How many books, films, and shows were inspired or based upon this work?
+Just look at the amount of books, films , and shows based upon his work.
 And how many people have tried to copy the journey by now?
 It doesn’t matter why or how long your own trip around the world will be, it will be inevitably be compared to the book.
-That’s a testament not only to Verne’s work, but also to our drive and desire to travel, and explore.
-If want to challenge yourself or if you got something to proof, you have to ask yourself; can I do it in 80 days or less?
+That’s a testament not only to Verne’s work, but also to our drive, and desire to travel, and explore.
+If want to challenge yourself, or if you got something to proof, ask yourself; can I do it in 80 days or less?